-This one is always a tough one to swallow.
+This blunt piece of advice is always a tough one to swallow.
 Yes – parents need to focus on sleep to get out of the sleep rut.
 It means giving some dedicated time and energy to make sure you’re doing everything you can.

 Now is not the time to keep your kids up late to do a family sleepover.
-It’s not the time to un-enroll in late night activities (beg for money back).
+It’s now the time to un-enroll in late-night activities (beg for money back).
 It’s the time to have a nice family dinner and start working on an enjoyable bedtime routine that can get you enough time to get your child to bed sooner than later.

 So many parents have the perception that “crying it out,” and fixing sleep is the same.
 Oh, friends, that is not even close to accurate!

 Let’s talk mom-to-mom for a second, anything that you want to do to help your child learn how to sleep is OK.
 You’re the parent; you set the rules.
-But as the parent, you need to ENFORCE the rules, and that is easier said than done.
+But as the parent, you need to ENFORCE the rules, which is easier said than done.

 This is the time that you have to follow through on what you say.
 Say what you mean, mean what you say.

-If you want to let your child come into your bed at night sometimes and not others your child is getting mixed messages, and it’s no surprise that they are going to keep trying.
+If you want to let your child come into your bed at night sometimes and not others your child is getting mixed messages, and it’s no surprise that they will keep trying.
 But, if you’re looking for your child to stay in their bed, then you must come up with a solid plan.